Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Relative Pose Estimation for Generalized Cameras

-Note that $180^{\circ}$ rotations are prohibited in Cayley parameterization, but this is a rare case for usual image pairs.
-In practice, it has been widely used in minimal problems~\cite{stewenius2005minimal,kneip2014efficient,zheng2015structure,zhao2020minimal}.
+Note that $180^{\circ}$ rotations are not allowed in Cayley parameterization, although this is uncommon for typical image pairs.
+In practical applications, Cayley parameterization has been extensively utilized in minimal problems~\cite{stewenius2005minimal,kneip2014efficient,zheng2015structure,zhao2020minimal}.
 By contrast, quaternion parameterization does not have any degeneracy.
 However, quaternion introduces more variables than Cayley, so its solvers are usually less efficient.
 We construct solvers using both of these two parameterizations for completeness.
 In the following, we introduce the solver generation procedure based on Cayley parameterization.
-This procedure can also be applied to quaternion parameterization straightforwardly.
+This approach can also be directly extended to quaternion parameterization.

 The translation $\mathbf{t}$ can be parametrized as